10 Best Seattle Nursing Schools

 1. University of Washington

-The University of Washington is a public school.
-Located in Seattle, Washington, this large institution has nearly 30,000 undergraduate enrollees.
+The University of Washington is a public school located in Seattle, Washington.
+It is a large institution has nearly 30,000 undergraduate enrollees.
 Those who apply to the University of Washington can expect some stiff competition.
 Fewer than half of those who apply to the school receive an acceptance letter.
 Besides nursing, other students study research and experimental psychology, political science, and communications.

 2. Seattle Pacific University